-Note that since EOBI is sent out from the matching engine EOBI failover only happens when the matching engine fails over.
+Note that since EOBI is sent out from the Matching Engine EOBI failover will always happen when the Matching Engine fails over.
 A change of source IP of the affected multicast streams will happen as the secondary takes over.
-The ApplSeqNum in the packet headers is reset to 1 while the MsgSeqNum continues to be incremented, ideally without any gap.
+The ApplSeqNum and MsgSeqNum in EOBI messages are both reset to 1 and the field ApplSeqResetIndicator is set to indicate the failover.